 Due to time zone differences in their favor, Euroclear Participants and Clearstream, Luxembourg customers may employ their customary procedure for transactions in which securities are to be transferred by the respective clearing system, through the applicable U.S. Depository to another Participant's.
-In these cases, Euroclear Bank will instruct its U.S. .Depository to credit the securities to the Participant's account against payment.
-The payment will then be reflected in the account of the Euroclear Participant or Clearstream, Luxembourg customers' accounts will be backvalued to the value date (which would be the preceding day, when settlement occurs in New York).
-If the Euroclear Participant or Clearstream, Luxembourg customer system and elects to draw on such line of credit in anticipation of receipt of the sale proceeds in its account, the back-valuation may substantially reduce or offset any overdraft charges incurred over that one-day period.
-If settlement is not completed on the intended value date (i.e., the trade fails), receipt of the cash proceeds in the Euroclear Settlement date.
+In these cases, Euroclear Bank will instmit its U.S. Depository to credit the securities to the Participant's account against payment.
+The payment will then be reflected in the account of the Euroclear Participants' or Clearstream, Luxembourg customers' accounts will be backvalued to the value date (which would be the preceding day, when settlement occurs in New York).
+If the Euroclear Participant or Clearstream, Luxembourg customers to draw on such line of credit in anticipation of receipt of the sale proceeds in its account, the back-valuation may substantially reduce or offset any overdraft charges incurred over that one-day period.
+If settlement is not completed on the intended value date (i.e., the trade fails), receipt of the cash proceeds in the Euroclear Participant's or Clearstream, Luxembourg customer's accounts would instead be valued as of the actual settlement date.